3D fly-throughs of sample buildings can be viewed here

-At Legacy, we pride ourselves on designing your fabric structures.
+At Legacy, we pride ourselves on designing your fabric storage structure.
 We completely customize your building from the very beginning to accommodate your exact needs.
 Rather than being confined to standard fabric building sizes or profiles, you truly can have a one-of-a-kind fabric building system.

 Innovation is the driving force behind every building we deliver.
-Our fabric structures are design-build focused with your specific application in mind.
-As thousands of satisfied customers can attest, Legacy provides the highest quality fabric building engineering in the industry today, complete with legendary service that’s second to none.
+Our portable or permanent fabric structures are design-build focused and custom manufactured with your specific application in mind.
+As thousands of satisfied customers can attest, we provide the highest quality engineering in the industry today, complete with legendary service that’s second to none.

-Fabric is a naturally non-corrosive material, perfect for harsh environments and storing corrosive elements including salt and fertilizer.
-Solid web beams and all steel members including bolts can be hot dip galvanized to prevent corrosion.
-A fabric roof is also installed without penetrations, keeping moisture from leaking into the structure.
-For extra protection against corrosion, add a fabric liner to keep corrosive materials out of contact with the steel components.
-The finished building will have a clean look, and there will be no place for rust to start.
+Fabric is a naturally non-corrosive material, able to withstand harsh environments and store corrosive materials like fertilizer, salt and copper.
+Solid web beams and all steel members can be hot dip galvanized to prevent rust from starting.
+The cool roof is constructed with no protrusions to allow moisture into the building.
+For extra protection from rust, add a fabric liner to keep all steel pieces out of contact with stored corrosives.
+The fabric liner permanently stops rust and gives the finished building a clean look.